brunofulia/Portfolio/README.md

 ---

-## 📂 Featured Quality & Automation Frameworks
+## 📂 Quality & Validation Frameworks

 My portfolio focuses on **controlled failure validation**: frameworks designed not only to verify expected behavior, but also to detect, capture, and report critical deviations through explicit quality gates.